-Before submission please make sure that your paper is prepared using the journal paper template (download template).
+Before submission, please ensure your paper is prepared using the journal template (download template).
 This will ensure fast processing and publication.
 Any papers not fulfilling the requirements based on our template will not be processed.

 AUTHOR GUIDELINES ARE AS FOLLOWS